tradingstrategy-ai/docs/source/glossary.rst

     Native token

         Also known as "gas token".
-The native token is the cryptocurrency used to pay transaction fees on :ref:`EVM compatible` blockchain.
+The native token is the cryptocurrency used to pay transaction fees on :term:`EVM-compatible` blockchain.
 For Ethereum it is ETH, for Polygon it is MATIC and for Binance Smart Chain it is BNB.

     TWAP